The UK autumn in 2021 was the 3rd warmest on record and consistent with the step change in autumnal climate seen 25 years ago.

 The long term trends chart above suggests that the z-scores for temperature, sunshine and rainfall all appear to be correlated.
 In fact this can be illusory as the above chart uses moving averages.
 If we look at the actual z-scores, we can see what the correlations are in the 3 scatter plots below.

-The brown square in each chart is 2020.
+The brown square in each chart is 2021.
 Scatter plots can be useful to identify unusual years that do not follow the normal relationships.
-Here we see that 2019 was completely with the correlations seen over history.
+Here we see that this year was completely with the correlations seen over history for sunshine and rainfall and towards of what has been seen historically for temperature.

 Looking at the 3 scatter plots in turn, we see that the 3 weather variables show little correlation with each other.
 For spring & summer, I have said that a statistician would look at the equivalent charts for those seasons and observe that what appears to be 3-dimensional data (temperature, sunshine and rainfall being the 3 dimensions) is in fact closer to be being 2 or 1-dimensional.
 If the variables were correlated with each other, it would be possible to create Components using a weighted average of these 3 z-scores, using the method of PCA (Principal Components Analysis) which takes our 3-dimensional data set and calculates 3 new components that are statistically uncorrelated with each other.
 These 3 components would also have the property that the first component would account for the greatest possible share of the total 3-dimensional variance and thereby reducing the effective dimensionality of the data to 2 or even 1 dimension.

 When I carried out PCA for summer data, I was able to obtain a 1st principal component which accounted for 76% of the total 3-dimensional variance.
 In other words, our summer weather is effectively 1-dimensional.
-This is not the case for our autumns as shown by the scree plot here.
+This is not the case for our autumns as shown by the scree plots below.
 If the 3 weather variables were completely uncorrelated with each other, then each variable should account for 1/3 of the total 3-dimensional variance or 1 dimension.
 Our scree plot shows that autumnal weather is not far off that outcome.
 PC1 accounts for 44% of the total variance, PC2 accounts for 33% and PC3 accounts for the balance of 23%.
-Given the lack of correlation seen in the scatter plots this is not a surprise.
-We conclude that UK Autumns are effectively 3 dimensional.
+Given the lack of correlation seen in the scatter plots this is not a surprise and so we conclude that UK Autumns are effectively 3 dimensional.

 For more information about Principal Components Analysis, please visit my link about training materials for multivariate analysis. and read the information in section A.